IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 12. Click **Create Rule**.

 #### Note
-* Before making any changes to the Lambda function code, first disable the above rule.
+* Before you make changes to the Lambda function code, disable the rule that you just created.
   Deploy the change and then re-enable the rule.
 * If the **Management events** are enabled while configuring the **CloudTrail**, it is possible that a large amount of data will be read by the Lambda function.
 In this case